Manojkr6637/manojkr6637/README.md

 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
 Apart from that I also love to guide and mentor newbies 👨🏻‍💻.
-I'm deep Full Stack Developer(Nuxt JS,VueJS,Laravel, ReactJS) 👨‍💻Devops(Ubutun, CICD, Docker,AWS, Kubernetes).
+I'm a deep Full Stack Developer(Nuxt JS, VueJS, Laravel, ReactJS, Nextjs) 👨‍💻Devops(Ubutun, CICD, Docker,AWS, Kubernetes).

 Joined Github 7+ years ago.

 ### Talking about Personal Stuff:

-- 🛠 &nbsp; At the moment working with Nuxtjs, Vuejs, Typescript, NodeJS & Tailwind.
+- 🛠 &nbsp; Currently working with Nextjs, Reactjs Nuxtjs, Vuejs, Typescript, NodeJS & Tailwind.
 - 🛠 &nbsp; What I want to do problem solving:[LeetCode](https://leetcode.com/u/manojkr6637), [GeekForGeek](https://www.geeksforgeeks.org/user/manojkumar84/)
 - 👀 &nbsp; What I want to learn: Golang, Rust(should I?)